Invisibleman1002/serialdevices/README.md

 - The first video is Chonicler generating the animated gif.
 The Second video above is Chronicler creating the MP4 file(That HITFILM won't allow editing), I edited it in VSDC, exported it as mp4, then ran the above commands on it.

-## HELP

-If you have the Arduino extension installed, the code will execute the command below when clicking the Arduino icon.
-The problem is, it just shows the QuickPick window, but wont send it the correct port.
-Looks like Microsoft would need to update the Arduino Extension to accept parameters.

-**This would be cool if worked, but this command doesn't expect any paramters.**
-`commands.executeCommand("arduino.selectSerialPort", "0x0403", "0x6001")`

-The above command actually runs this command:

-`public async selectSerialPort(vid: string, pid: string)`

-Sadly it does not work, just opens the quick pick but doesn't use the details to select the port.
-I now paste in the selected COM port.

 ## Extension Settings

 There are no settings as of yet.